amitkc2309/ai-persona-hub/README.md

 - Now go to `Generate AI Friend` Menu and create a new AI Profile of your choice.
 - You can create as many AI profiles as you want.
 These profiles will be visible on Home Tab.
 You can add a profile as favourite and it will be visible to you in `AI-Chat` tab.
 - You can chat with any AI Profile by clicking on chat widget button.

+## ⚠️ Disclaimer

+This project is for **educational and learning purposes only**.
+All configurations and setups are designed for **demo environments**.
+The maintainers of this project are **not responsible** for any loss, damage, or misuse resulting from using this codebase. **Use at your own risk**.